cx-cloud-101/speedtest-workshop/gcp/love-the-smell-of-http.md

 gcloud builds submit .
 ```
 If this runs successfully you should be able to see the image in the container registry under the folder speedtest-api.
-Next step is to deploy it to cloud run.
-To do this we need the gcloud image from cloud build and then add the appropriate arguments to the step.
+Next step is to deploy it to Cloud Run.
+To do this we need the gcloud image from Cloud Build and then add the appropriate arguments to the step.
 ```
 steps:
   - name: 'gcr.io/cloud-builders/docker'